← Back to Blog

 At the strategy level, you set stop loss, take profit, risk per trade (as a percentage or fixed amount), maximum simultaneous positions, and session filters if you only want the strategy active during specific market hours.

-At the agent level — which applies across all strategies on the same account — you set a maximum daily loss, a maximum total drawdown, and a cap on total open positions.
-When any of these limits are hit, the agent stops automatically.
-This is especially important for prop firm accounts where breaching a risk rule means losing the funded account entirely.
+At the agent level — which applies across all strategies on the same account — you can set a maximum daily loss, a maximum total drawdown, and a cap on total open positions.
+When configured thresholds are detected, the agent can pause new activity or alert you according to the execution mode you selected.
+This can help monitor prop firm-style rules, but it does not guarantee compliance or prevent every breach.

 Step 4 — Launching an agent

-An agent is the entity that connects your strategy to a real (or demo) broker account and executes trades.
-You create an agent, connect it to a broker account via API key or OAuth 2.0 — a one-time setup — and assign the strategies you want it to trade.
+An agent is the entity that connects your strategy to a real (or demo) broker account and transmits authorized orders.
+You create an agent, connect it to a broker account via API key or OAuth 2.0 — a one-time setup — and assign the strategies you want it to follow.

 Before going live, you have two options to validate in real market conditions without capital at risk: Charton's built-in demo portfolios (available on all plans) or your broker's own demo account.

-When you're ready, you choose the execution mode: fully automatic (agent trades on its own), semi-automatic (agent waits for your approval per trade), or alerts only (no orders sent, just notifications).
+When you're ready, you choose the execution mode: automatic order transmission according to the strategy rules you authorized, semi-automatic approval per trade, or alerts only.
 This can be changed at any time.

 Step 5 — Monitoring

 Once the agent is running, you can monitor it from the agent dashboard.
 You see overall performance, a breakdown per strategy, and live open positions.
-Every trade the agent executes is drawn on the chart in the Workspace — so you can verify at any point that it's entering exactly when the strategy logic says it should.
+Every transmitted order is drawn on the chart in the Workspace — so you can verify at any point that activity matches the strategy logic you approved.

 Alerts are sent by email and through the web app when something happens — a trade opened, a position closed, a limit reached, or an agent stopped.
 If you're in semi-automatic mode, the alert takes you directly to the approval page.